raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

   });
 ```

-## Create a Customer funding source
+## Create a funding source for a customer
 There are two methods available for adding a bank or credit union account to a Customer.
-You can either collect the Customer's bank account information and pass it to Dwolla via the [new Customer funding source](#new-customer-funding-source) endpoint, or you can send the Customer through the the [Instant Account Verification](#instant-account-verification-iav) (IAV) flow which will add and verify a bank account within seconds.
+You can either collect the Customer's bank account information and pass it to Dwolla via the [new Customer funding source](#new-funding-source-for-a-customer) endpoint, or you can send the Customer through the the [Instant Account Verification](#instant-account-verification-iav) (IAV) flow which will add and verify a bank account within seconds.

 Before a Dwolla account or white label Customer is eligible to transfer money from their bank or credit union account they need to verify ownership of the account, either via Instant Account Verification (IAV) or micro-deposits.
 For more information on bank account verification, reference this [funding source verification](https://developers.dwolla.com/resources/funding-source-verification.html) resource article.

-### New Customer funding source
+### New funding source for a customer
 Create a new Funding Source for a Customer.
 Customers can have a maximum of 6 funding sources.

 <ol class="alerts">